Fonta1n3/FullyNoded/Docs/QandA.md

 Then paste the pubkey and save the file (type ctrl X and enter)

 ##### Troubleshooting
 A user had to create the HS directories manually first, then change the DIR owner to toranon user.
-Reportedly, reading the tor log files helped a lot.
+Reportedly, reading the tor log files helped a lot.<br/>
 `StandUp.app` makes it super easy if you have a mac or the StandUp scripts also make it incredibly easy.

+You can confirm the authentication is in effect by looking at your hiddenservicedir authorized_client dir and see if any files are in there which will end in `.auth` and contain your pubkey descriptor.
+To remove `auth` -> remove all files from that dir.

 #### Question : C-lightning - I added details of node.
 Clicked gear icon - got 'method not found' error.
 What to do?